Content marketing is one of the best methods to get free organic traffics from search engines.

 Analyzing or spying on your competitor is a must.
 You don’t want to be competing with the niche jargonaut which you never got the chance to outrank them.

-While you have done the preliminary competition checks in Step 2, it is time to dig deeper into the content that was produced by your competitors.
+While you have done the preliminary competition checks in Step 2, it is time to dig deeper into your competitors’ content.

-You can use the free Moz ToolBar or paid keyword research tool such as Long Tail Pro to assists on further analysis.
+You can use the free Moz ToolBar or paid keyword research tool such as Long Tail Pro to analyze further.

 Here are 5 key points that I looked at when I perform a detailed analysis.

-In many cases, the article that ranks on search engines does have the solution that people’s problem.
+In many cases, the article that ranks on search engines has the solution to people’s problems.